vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 # Validator performance based rewards

 ## Network Parameters
-<ethereum_heartbeat_period>: This parameter defines how many ethereum events need to pass (in average) for a validator to have to forward a heartbeat event.
+1. `ethereum_heartbeat_period`: This parameter defines how many ethereum events need to pass (in average) for a validator to have to forward a heartbeat event.
 If it is set to 0, heartbeats are deactivated.
 Valid range is any integer >= 0
-The initial value is 128
+The initial value is 128.

-<performance_weights> is a vector containing three integer values w0,w1,w2; this parameter defines the weights of the different performance measurements that impact the reward.
+1. `performance_weights` is a vector containing three integer values w0,w1,w2; this parameter defines the weights of the different performance measurements that impact the reward.
 The weight formular (given performance valuies p1 and p2) is w0*p1*p2 + w1*p1+w2*p2).
 If more performance measurements are added later, this vector is expanded correspondingy.

 Legal values are all floats that sum up to 1.
 The initial value is (0,0.8,0.2)